Ingesting Nested Objects via CleverTap APIs

 Use the following steps to diagnose issues when sending or querying nested data:

-• Schema mismatch: Check that your schema and payload structure match exactly.
+• Schema Mismatch: Check that your schema and payload structure match exactly.

-• Oversized payload: Reduce nested array lengths or split data into multiple events.
+• Oversized Payload: Reduce nested array lengths or split data into multiple events.

-• Dropped fields: Verify the number of keys and nesting depth are within limits.
+• Dropped Fields: Verify the number of keys and nesting depth are within limits.

-• Slow queries: Limit nested filters and use simpler segmentation rules.
+• Slow Queries: Limit nested filters and use simpler segmentation rules.

 FAQs